 “A bird cannot love freely when caged.”

 It is worth bearing in mind that while the above descriptions capture some parents’ predominant behaviours, it is not the entirety of who they are.
-Just as there are no ‘perfect parents’, very rarely are there parents who are ‘all bad’.
+Just as there are no ‘perfect parents’, very rarely are their parents who are ‘all bad’.
 A useful way to think about this is to see their fearful-controlling tendencies as a ‘mode’.
 They may flip into this mode much more frequently than other people do, but alongside this ‘fearful and controlling mode’, they may have a ‘loving mode’, or a ‘calm, caring mode’.

 Underneath their hard shell is often a vulnerable human, who fails to provide you with nurture because they never received it themselves.
 Their dysfunctional behaviours are rooted in a painful past.
 To these parents, their fundamental experience in life is that of being groundless.
 From a young age, they did not feel protected or guided but were ‘thrown into’ a precarious and scary world.
 They had to survive challenges, protect themselves and seek direction in the world while their parents remained weak or absent.
 At some point in their life, perhaps on an unconscious level, they decided they would make better parents to themselves than their real parents could.
 They took over the role and became the powerful figure they had been searching for.
 Since their own sense of invincibility is the only thing that they have ever been able to count on, they fiercely protect it with all they have.
 This is why they demand compliance from others to reinforce their authority and are extremely defensive and reactive to anything that threatens their sense of control.